 What we do

 South Warwickshire University NHS Foundation Trust is committed to supporting Research that contributes to provision of the best care for patients.
-Clinical Research allows us to assess the efficacy of new medicines and treatments and diagnostic regimes, providing evidence to improve patient care.
-Patients may be invited to take part in a clinical study whilst they are treated at the hospital.
-We currently undertake a wide range of studies ranging from simple questionnaires to drug trials at Warwick Hospital, The Royal Leamington Spa Rehab Hospital and Stratford Hospital.
+Research allows us to assess the efficacy of new medicines and treatments and diagnostic regimes, providing evidence to improve patient care.
+Patients may be invited to take part in a study whilst they are treated at the hospital.
+We currently undertake a wide range of studies ranging from simple questionnaires to drug trials at Warwick Hospital, Central England Rehabilitation Unit - Royal Leamington Spa, Stratford Hospital and across our Community Services.

 Location: Research and Development Office, Room 5, Flat 2, Lakin Flats, Warwick Hospital, Warwick, CV34 5BW